-On appointment of principal contractor, it may be decided that suspension of the footway on the northern side of Clarkson Row would be appropriate.
+On appointment of principal contractor, it may be decided that suspension of part of the footway on the northern side of Windmill Street would be appropriate.
 Should this be necessary, the details will be provided in an updated CMP.

 26. Scaffolding, hoarding, and associated pedestrian diversions